-Potential impacts to public health and safety (i.e., disease, mental illness, traffic incidents, radiological sources, and UXO) from implementation of aircraft carrier berthing activities would be the same as those discussed under Alternative 1.
+Potential impacts to public health and safety (i.e., disease, mental illness, traffic incidents, UXO, and radiological sources) from implementation of aircraft carrier berthing activities would be the same as those discussed under Alternative 1.
+Alternative 2 Former SRF (referred to as Alternative 2) for proposed aircraft carrier berthing activities would result in no impact to public health and safety.